arduino/docs-content/content/hardware/04.pro/boards/portenta-c33/datasheets/datasheet.md

 **![Figure 1.
 High-level architecture of the Portenta C33](assets/Portenta_C33_Block_Diagram.svg)**

 ### Power Supply

 The Portenta C33 can be powered through one of these interfaces:

-- USB-C port
+- USB-C® port
 - 3.7V single cell lithium-ion/lithium-polymer battery, connected through the onboard battery connector
 - External 5V power supply connected through the MKR-styled pins

 Figure 2 shows the power options available on the board and illustrates its power architecture.

 ### Mechanical Specification

 <p style="text-align: justify;">
-The Portenta C33 is a double-sided 66.04 mm x 25.40 mm board with a USB-C port overhanging the top edge, dual castellated/through-hole pins around the two long edges and two High-Density connectors on the bottom side of the board.
+The Portenta C33 is a double-sided 66.04 mm x 25.40 mm board with a USB-C® port overhanging the top edge, dual castellated/through-hole pins around the two long edges and two High-Density connectors on the bottom side of the board.
 The onboard wireless antenna connector is located on the bottom edge of the board.
 </p>

 <p style="text-align: justify;">
 The Portenta C33 is designed to be usable as a surfacemount module as well as presenting a dual inline package (DIP) format with the MKR-styled connectors on a 2.54 mm pitch grid with 1 mm holes.
 The Portenta C33 also has four 1.12 mm drilled mounting holes to provide for mechanical fixing.
 </p>

 #### Board Dimensions

-Portenta C33 board main dimensions can be seen in Figure 3, .
+Portenta C33 board main dimensions can be seen in Figure 3.

 **![Figure 3.
 Portenta C33 dimensions (top view in the left and bottom view in the right)](assets/Portenta_C33_Top_View_Dimensions.png)**